UNRAVEL-UMCU/Galaxy_WGS_non-coding/README.md

 # Galaxy_WGS_non-coding
 This study aims to identify non-coding regulatory variantsin the WGS data, by using the Unravel Galaxy.
 This GitHub will describe the non-coding WGS galaxy analysis, in addition of this analysis further imaging analysis is performed.
+For the additional research, look at the [Additional_research](./additional

 ## Table of Contents
 - [Approach](#Approach)